Introduction

 \(\sigma\)-Finite Measures

-in measure theory and its applications, we do not need full finiteness — it
+For many results in measure theory and its applications, we do not need full finiteness.
+It suffices that the

 Definition: \(\sigma\)-Finite Measure